Led Zeppelin North American Tour 1977

 Led Zeppelin's 1977 North American Tour was the eleventh and final concert tour of North America by the English rock band.
 The tour was divided into three legs, with performances commencing on 1 April and concluding on 24 July 1977.
-The tour was originally intended to finish on 13 August, but was cut short following the death of Robert Plant's son.
+The tour was originally intended to finish on 13 August, but was cut short following the death of Robert Plant's son, Karac.

 Overview

 This was the first tour embarked on by the band following their enforced lay-off caused by Plant's car accident in Greece in 1975.
 During this sabbatical, the band had recorded their seventh studio album, Presence.
 Rehearsals for the tour eventually took place at Manticore Studios, Fulham in early 1977, where the band worked for two months on a new set list.

 Led Zeppelin's manager Peter Grant conceived this series of concerts as an effort that would reassert Led Zeppelin as the dominant band of the decade.
-Fifty one concerts were scheduled over a three-leg period, for 1.3 million ticket holders.
+Fifty-one concerts were scheduled over a three-leg period, for 1.3 million ticket holders.
 It was Led Zeppelin's biggest ever tour, and tickets sold at a rate of 72,000 a day.

 The tour was scheduled to commence on 27 February at Fort Worth, Texas, but Plant contracted laryngitis and the schedule was postponed for a month.
 It eventually kicked off on 1 April, at the Dallas Memorial Auditorium in Dallas.
 The delay reduced the amount of time the band had available to rehearse, since all their equipment had already been airlifted to the United States.
 As guitarist Jimmy Page explained:

 Led Zeppelin's 1977 North American Tour was a massive financial success, as the band sold out large arenas and stadiums.
-On 30 April they performed to 76,229 people at the Pontiac Silverdome a new world record attendance for a solo indoor attraction, beating the 75,962 that The Who attracted there on 6 December 1975 for Opening Night, and grossed $792,361.50 (also a record breaker).
+On 30 April they performed to 76,229 people at the Pontiac Silverdome, a new world record attendance for a solo indoor attraction, beating the 75,962 that The Who attracted there on 6 December 1975 for Opening Night, and grossed $792,361.50 (also a record breaker).
 Lengthy stints were spent in New York City and Los Angeles, where the band performed six sold-out shows each at Madison Square Garden and the Los Angeles Forum.
 In New York, the band did not advertise the concerts, relying solely on street demand to sell out the shows; enough ticket applications were received to sell out a further two nights had time permitted.